SAP/open-ux-tools/.changeset/heavy-jobs-guess.md

 '@sap-ux/ui5-application-writer': patch
 ---

-Fix for wrong file generation in BAS when using typescript
+Issues with typescript templates when testing the integration into SAP Fiori tools in BAS